 The Solution: Go With a Provisional Patent Application

-Provisional patent application consists of textual content and drawings that describe the best way to create and use your invention.
-Provisional patent application is a brief document – usually 5 to 10 pages – written in plain English, with none of the arcane language utilized in common patent purposes.
-If you happen to file everyday patent application inside one year of submitting the PPA, you may declare the PPA's authentic submitting date to show that your invention got there earlier than different comparable developments.
+A provisional patent application consists of textual content and drawings that describe the best way to create and use your invention.
+It is a brief document — usually 5 to 10 pages — written in plain English, with none of the arcane language utilized in common patent purposes.
+If you happen to file your full patent application within one year of submitting the PPA, you may declare the PPA's official submission date to show that your invention got there earlier than other comparable developments.

 Why Are Provisional Patent Applications Necessary?

-A provisional patent application won't ever mature into an actual, issued patent; however, in certain circumstances (and when carried out correctly) a provisional patent application generally is a very helpful tool for inventors.
+A provisional patent application won't ever mature into an actual, issued patent; however, in certain circumstances (and when carried out correctly) a provisional patent application can be a very helpful tool for inventors.
 The patent time period was originally 17 years from the patent’s issuance but changed in 1995 to 20 years from the earliest filing date of a non-provisional utility patent application.

-Whenever you invent within the U.S., you can obtain an overseas submitting license before submitting abroad, which is most simply completed by submitting a patent application within the U.S. Inventors who live outside the U.S. can file a patent application within the nation the place they live, which might lock in precedence, but not start the patent time period clock (since the patent time period begins primarily based on the submitting of a U.S. non-provisional patent application, not the submitting of an overseas patent application).
+Whenever you invent within the U.S., you can obtain an overseas submitting license before submitting abroad, which is most simply completed by submitting a patent application within the U.S. Inventors who live outside the U.S. can file a patent application within the nation where they live, which might guarantee precedence, but not start the patent time period clock since the patent time period begins primarily based on the submitting of a U.S. non-provisional patent application, not the submitting of an overseas patent application.

-Congress concurrently created a provisional patent application, which could be filed by anybody and locks in your precedence submitting date, but an overseas application doesn't begin the patent time period clock.
+Congress concurrently created a provisional patent application, which could be filed by anybody and locks in your early submission date, but an overseas application doesn't begin the patent time period clock.
 Since June 8, 1995, the United States Patent and Trademark Office (USPTO) has provided inventors the choice of submitting a provisional application for a patent.
-With a provisional patent application, you can work as though you have a precedence submission date without starting the patent time period.
+With a provisional patent application, you can work as though you have an early submission date without starting the patent time period.

 A Complete Description

-The outline of the invention must fulfill the disclosure necessities of the 35 U.S.C.
-112 first paragraph as of the filing date.
-If you happen to complete a provisional patent application coversheet to a number of pages and submit the necessary fee, you now have a patent pending, and you'll obtain an official submission receipt from the Patent Office.
+The outline of the invention must fulfill the disclosure requirements of 35 U.S.C.
+112 as of the filing date.
+If you happen to complete a provisional patent application cover sheet and attach it to one or more pages and submit the necessary fee, you now have patent pending status, and you'll obtain an official submission receipt from the Patent Office.
 Giving a complete description of your invention is crucial on a provisional patent application.

 How to Prevent a Manufacturer From "Stealing" Your Invention

 Most producers are unwilling to sign binding nondisclosure agreements before seeing an invention.
-Under the current patent legislation revisions (The America Invents Act passed September 12, 2011), any public sale or disclosure previous to submitting a patent application will jeopardize your capacity to secure patent safety.
+Under the current patent legislation revisions (The America Invents Act passed September 12, 2011), any public sale or disclosure previous to submitting a patent application will jeopardize your ability to secure patent protection.